Rishabh Pant Dismissal India

 6 Reasons Why Test Cricket is So Hard

-1. Transitioning from Domestic to International Cricket Standards
+1. Transitioning from Domestic to International Standards

-2. 5 Days of Cricket
+2. Endurance Over 5 Grueling Days

-3. Staying Longer on the Crease
+3. Staying Long at the Crease

 4. Deteriorating Pitch Conditions

-5. Predicting Ball Movement
+5. The Challenge of Swing and Ball Movement

 6. Playing in Home and Away Conditions